krypted/precache/README.md

 # precache.py

+# precache.py v2.0.1 in beta testing here: https://github.com/carlashley/precache_dev please read README.
+There are some changes coming in v2.0.1 that will require the `requests` module to be installed.

 ## What does it do?
 Assets such as iOS/tvOS/watchOS/Mac App Store apps/OS X Installers/Combo Updates are cached through the detected or provided Caching Server.
 If an asset is not currently in cache, it is downloaded; if the asset is in the cache, then the asset is skipped.